-Cell Companies Jersey companies In Jersey, the ability to form cell companies has been a feature of the Law since 2006.
+Jersey companies Cell Companies In Jersey, the ability to form cell companies has been a feature of the Law since 2006.
 There are two types of cell company that may be created, the Protected Cell Company ("PCC") and the Incorporated Cell Company ("ICC").
 An ICC may create incorporated cells which each have their own legal personality, meaning they may hold assets and can bring or be subject to litigation in their own right.
 Conversely, a PCC may create protected cells which do not have their own legal personality - meaning a PCC and its cell form a single legal entity.
-In spite of this, members of protected cells are only entitled to vote on resolutions of the cell to which they are a Cell o relat UK c being Unde may speci insur 1 0
+In spite of this, members of protected cells are only entitled to vote on resolutions of the cell to which they are a member.
+Jersey does not impose restrictions on the objects of cell companies.

 Cell companies are a relatively new feature of the UK companies' law regime being introduced in 2017.
-Under UK legislation, PCC's may be created to act as special purpose vehicles in insurance-linked securities.
-Because of these differences Jersey has a broader and more mature offering than the UK when it comes to establishing cell companies.
+Under UK legislation, PCC's may be created to act as Be di bi of w special purpose vehicles in insurance-linked securities.